TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/abac/README.md

 - After you are done editing, export the Flogo App, and copy the downloaded model file, i.e., [`abac_client.json`](abac_client.json) to this `abac` sample folder.

 ## Build and start the abac REST service
-Set `$PATH` to use Go 1.13.x, and then build and start the client app as follows
+Build and start the client app as follows
 ```
 cd $GOPATH/src/github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/abac
 make create-client